-The main fishing grounds for pelagic fish species, and therefore the main areas of fishing activity, are contained within the 150 m depth contour (Figure 1.1), which can be used as a proxy boundary for fishing activity.
+The main fishing grounds for pelagic fish species, and therefore the main areas of fishing activity, are contained within the 150 m depth contour (Figure 1), which can be used as a proxy boundary for fishing activity.
 Sprat fishing only takes place along the Samsun Shelf in depths of up to 80 m.
 European anchovy, Black Sea horse mackerel and Atlantic bonito are targeted in their wintering grounds which are located in the shallower coastal waters of Turkey.
 The Project Area is more than 110 km from Turkey's coastline and at depths of between 2,000 m - 2,200 m.
-Large commercial vessels may, on occasion, fish up to 50-60 miles from the coast during anchovy season (Ref.
-9.75).
-However, there is no indication from fisheries that pipe-laying activities would impact fishing in the Project Area.
-Rather, fisheries noted that there may be maritime health and safety implications if pipe-laying activities were to coincide with anchovy season, as lighting from the pipe-laying vessel may attract anchovy which could result in these larger fishing vessels following the anchovy to the pipe-laying vessel.
-However, fisheries concurred that the Project's maritime safety measures were appropriate to ensure no accidents arise.
+It is unlikely that any fishing activity is taking place in the Project Area and therefore the Project is unlikely to impact on fishing activity in Turkey's EEZ.